 Silodosin Tamsulosin

-Silodosin is an alpha-adrenergic blocker which is used to improve urination in men with Benign prostatic hyperplasia.
-The medication is available in a prescription only.
-Tamusolin is an alpha-blocker which relaxes the muscles in the prostate and bladder neck which makes it easier for urinating.
+Silodosin is an alpha-adrenergic blocker which is used to improve urination in men with benign prostatic hyperplasia.
+The medication is available by prescription only.
+Tamsulosin is an alpha-blocker which relaxes the muscles in the prostate and bladder neck, making it easier to urinate.

 • Dizziness